 The Relationships between MONEXgroup and Credit Card Transaction Security

-As a national merchant service provider with over 15 years of experience, MONEXgroup has partnered with businesses of all sizes and types and delivered diversified payment processing platforms to enhance their daily business operations.
+As a national merchant services Canada provider with over 15 years of experience, MONEXgroup has partnered with businesses of all sizes and types and delivered diversified payment processing platforms to enhance their daily business operations.
 What makes MONEXgroup stand out is the time our Sales Representatives spend on explaining how payment processing works for every credit card transaction to our merchants and systems implemented to ensure they receive their funds the next day.
 Our Sales Reps will take the time to educate our merchants on the types of fees and procedures that are necessary to complete a credit card transaction and see the funds deposited.
 We have earned our merchants’ trust because we are always transparent with our fees and services.
 Best of all, our merchants are offered with very competitive rates, top-notch payment solutions and the latest technologies in the payments industry.

 When partnering with the number one payment processor in Canada; MONEXgroup will increase your efficiency and quality of service and lower the related costs.
 Request a Cost Comparison Analysis today.